laurentgauthier/p-traffic-signs/README.md

 ![After pre-processing][image05]

-As a last step, the image data is normalized in order to bring the range of pixel values in the -1.0, +1.0 range, and try to get an average that is close to zero.
+Finally the image data is normalized in order to bring the range of pixel values in the -1.0, +1.0 range, and try to get an average that is close to zero.

-This helps with the numerical stability of the algoriths and the convergence of the learning process.
+This last step helps with the numerical stability of the algorithms and the convergence of the learning process.

 ### Data set augmentation

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+No data set augmentation was done in the course of this work for lack of time, but here are a few ideas to be considered.

+Data set augmentation can be helpful in this exercise for the following:

+* Compensate the imbalance in number of samples for each traffic sign classes
+* Make the resulting model less sensitive to changes in scale
+* Make the resulting model less sensitive to rotation

+The techniques to be used would involve using exisiting images as input and applying the following operations to them:

+* Create slightly zoomed in and zoomed out copies
+* Create randomly rotated images, with a few degrees of rotation range

 ### Model architecture